samdroberts87/snakejs/README.md

 - **Docker:** Run ```docker login``` and enter your DockerHub details.
 - **Start jenkins:** Run ```service jenkins start && cat /var/lib/jenkins/secrets/initialAdminPassword``` and make a note of the output, you'll need this for jenkins.

-2. Access and configure Jenkins by navigating to http://localhost:8080 in your web browser and, when prompted, paste the password from the ooutput of your last commad.
+2. Access and configure Jenkins by navigating to http://localhost:8080 in your web browser and, when prompted, paste the password from the output of your last command.
-3. Complete user details as prompted and on the next page, select the "install reccomended plugins" option.
+3. Complete desired user login details when prompted and, on the next page, select the "install reccomended plugins" option.
-4. Once completed and logged into jenkins dashboard, head to `MANAGE JENKINS` > `PLUGINS` >`AVAILABLE PLUGINS` and search for and install the following plugins:
+4. Once this has completed and you are logged into the jenkins dashboard, head to `MANAGE JENKINS` > `PLUGINS` >`AVAILABLE PLUGINS` and search for and install the following plugins:
    `Docker`, `Docker Pipeline`, `docker-build-step`, `CloudBees Docker Build and Publish`, `Terraform`, `Ansible`, `AWS Credentials`.
 5. Restart jenkins
 6. Configure AWS and Docker credentials in Jenkins: